Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Discussion

 The theoretical insights and empirical patterns described above converge on practical guidance for CA personality implementation, suggesting design implications (DIs) that move beyond fixed personality archetypes toward adaptive systems capable of accommodating the systematic variations in user-agent compatibility revealed by our investigation.
 These implications address how personality-aware systems can be designed to optimize user experience while maintaining ethical considerations, offering concrete strategies that build on our empirical findings about personality expression levels, trait-specific effects, and alignment patterns.

-Medium CA provide the optimal design baseline, offering a principled default grounded in consistent performance across perceived Intelligence and Likeability.
+Medium CA provides the optimal design baseline, outperforming Low CA across all six user perception measures: Intelligence, Enjoyment, Anthropomorphism, Intention to Adopt, Trust, and Likeability.
+Medium CA also exceeded High CA on perceived Intelligence and Likeability, suggesting that overly intense personalities trigger authenticity concerns that undermine perceived competence and social acceptance; accordingly, Medium represents the safest default when designers prioritize trust formation and adoption intentions, as it maximizes positive user perceptions without inviting skepticism about agent credibility.
 Yet the existence of distinct alignment patterns between users and CA personalities demands adaptive calibration---systems that adapt personality expression beyond population-level optima to accommodate individual compatibility profiles.
 Effective calibration requires dual pathways: (1) user-facing mechanisms that enable direct personality adjustment through lightweight feedback (e.g., evaluating agent responses as ``too extraverted'' or ``overly agreeable,'' or selecting preferences from curated personality styles), and (2) system-driven approaches that allow CAs to develop ``mutual theory of mind'' \cite{wang_towards_2021} by inferring compatibility from interaction patterns, response engagement, and behavioral feedback over time.
 The design logic progresses from empirically grounded defaults through recognition of alignment heterogeneity to calibration mechanisms that balance user control with system learning, maintaining the transparency essential to ethical personality-aware AI systems.

+A practical adaptive calibration mechanism can be implemented by combining lightweight onboarding prompts with interaction-level signals such as user edits, preference selections, or clarification requests.
+These signals can be mapped to TMK levels (low, medium, high) to adjust the CA’s personality intensity over time while maintaining stability.
+Such adaptation can be empirically evaluated by comparing user satisfaction, alignment scores, and task efficiency before and after calibration.

 \begin{quote}

 \textbf{DI1: Adaptive Calibration}.
 Begin with medium personality expression as an empirically grounded default, but implement adaptive mechanisms that enable both user-driven and system-driven personality adjustment to accommodate individual alignment patterns.